masternodeh/0-docs/docs/zerobridge.md

 Fees are paid in the origin chain gas token.

-Moving an asset from its native chain to another chain involves a locking and minting mecanism:
+Moving an asset from its native chain to another chain involves a locking and minting mechanism:

 <img alt="Picture" src={useBaseUrl('/img/zerobridge-2.jpg')} />

-Moving an asset back to its native chain from another chain involves a burning and unlocking mecanism:
+Moving an asset back to its native chain from another chain involves a burning and unlocking mechanism:

 <img alt="Picture" src={useBaseUrl('/img/zerobridge-3.jpg')} />